mr-seifi/Tic-Tac-Toe/README.md

 ### Requirements
 1. __Linux__ operating system
 2. __Octave__ programming language <br/>
-   If you want play with AI, you should install octave on your system. for check:
+   If you want to play with AI, you should install octave on your system. for check:
    `octave --version`
 ### Description
-This is implementation of [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
+This is the implementation of [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
 > #### Assets
 > Include some photos about NN architecture, .... <br/>
 > _______